 For annual containers, such as window boxes or flowerpots, remove the old soil and throw any non-diseased material in the compost pile.
 Add fresh potting soil to get containers ready for spring flowers.
 For perennial containers, replenish the soil by mixing in a fresh layer of compost.

 Top off your perennial garden beds with mulch.
 Place several inches of new mulch around your flower beds and other flowering shrubs or plants.

 If you’re in an area with snow still on the ground, skip this step.

 Before you plant, make a list of perennial and annual flowers you want to grow.
 Looking to attract pollinators?
 Plan your garden accordingly.
 See this story on attracting pollinators with plants appropriate for your region.
 Need to keep the critters away from your blooms?
 See our story on foolproof ways to keep the critters at bay.

 Jot down any flower seed-starting supplies you need, too, such as peat pots, trays or seed-starting mix.
 Consider using some grow lights if you’re starting a lot of seeds indoors or if you don’t get enough bright light from your windows.
 See our story on how to start your seeds.

-Check your seed packets when you buy them, and mark the dates to start your seeds on a calendar.
+Check your seed packets when you buy them, visit this frost date chart and mark the dates to start your seeds on a calendar.
 You — and your garden beds, containers and window boxes — will be ready to go after your last date of expected frost.
 See our list of plants that will thrive in your area.